dcube/dcubeLearning-87-zero-to-snowflake/README.md

 grant role rookie to role sysadmin;
 -- allow usage on warehouse to the rookie role grant modify on warehouse load to role rookie;
-grant modify on warehouse transform to role rookie;
 grant modify on warehouse analysis to role rookie;

 -- create "technical" role to define access privilege onto the learning database